- Popular Searches

 Every undergraduate student pursuing a four-year degree at Johnson earns a double major – a major in Bible and Theology and a major of their choice, like Intercultural Studies.
 Click here to learn more about the Bible and Theology major.

-This course examines the importance of culture and worldview in an increasingly multicultural world, and will give special attention to “reading” a city in preparation for service.
-It explores cultural diversity and the necessary skills for identifying the traits of different cultures (including the student’s own) in order to equip them to effectively interact with people of other cultures as they seek to fulfill the Great Commission and do their part to extend the kingdom of God among all nations.
+This course examines the importance of culture and worldview in an increasingly multicultural world and will give special attention to “reading” the city in preparation for service.
+It explores cultural diversity and the necessary skills for identifying the traits of different cultures (including the student’s own), in order to equip them to effectively interact with people of other cultures as they seek to fulfill the Great Commission and do their part to advance the worldwide mission of Christ.

-This course introduces cultural anthropology with special attention to the application of an anthropological perspective to Christian mission.
-Students learn to examine the framework of beliefs, assumptions, values, and behaviors that shape peoples’ lives, in order to be more effective in ministry.
+This course applies cultural anthropology to everyday life and Christian mission, with special attention to the application of an anthropological perspective.
+Students learn to examine the framework of beliefs, assumptions, values, and behaviors that shape people’s lives, in order to be more effective in ministry.

 This course introduces the process of language analysis with the goal of enhancing the student’s ability to learn language.
 Students gain a framework for understanding and identifying the sound systems and grammatical structures of different languages.